RCI Banque: Savings

 In February 2012, RCI Banque launched the ZESTO savings accounts, which were opened to a general clientele.
 This internet-based operation was the first of its type by an automaker's subsidiary in France.
 The launch was accompanied by a TV commercial from Romain Kunstlinger.
 The success of this initiative led to other automotive groups operating in the French market, as PSA Peugeot Citroën, to consider launching similar projects.
 At the end of 2012, RCI Banque announced plans to extend ZESTO to Germany.
 The German version of ZESTO was launched in 2013, called RCI Bank Direkt.
 In January 2014, ZESTO-Bank Direkt had over 136,000 customers.

 RCI Bank and Services launched its deposit collection business in Spain in November 2020.
 At end-December 2020, net collected deposits totaled €20.5 billion, or 43% of the company's assets.
 Deposits from retail customers in France, Germany, Austria, the United Kingdom, Brazil and Spain (savings books and term deposits) reached 20.5 billion euros at the end of December 2020 compared with 17.7 billion € at the end of December 2019 and representing nearly 43% of net assets at the end of December 2020.

 UK subsidiary

 In June 2015, RCI Banque's British subsidiary, RCI Bank UK, based in Rickmansworth, launched a savings account system in the United Kingdom, becoming the first car manufacturer-related financial company to do so.

 In March 2019 it obtained a UK banking licence; in February 2017 it announced it had received more than £2.1billion of deposits from more than 60,000 savers in the UK since launching in June 2015.
 In 2017, RCI Bank was awarded as the "Best No Notice Account Provider" by the Moneyfacts Group.

+Legal Complaints

+In 2022, Mackie Motors (Brechin) Limited (MMBL), a Scottish car dealer, claimed that RCI Financial Services "unlawfully withdrew key financing and terminated contracts giving just seven days' notice in November 2021.
+The clam was eventually dismissed by the High Court, as was a subsequent appeal.

+In June 2025, a new letter of claim was issued by MMBL to RCI Financial Services, Renault UK, and Nissan Motor (GB).
+The letter allged that RCI, Renault, and Nissan "abruptly and simultaneously cut off access to essential operational systems [...] without warning or explanation.
+And that, "RCI Financial Services instigated this disruption by pressuring Renault and Nissan to terminate franchise agreements based on unverified internal concerns, without offering MMBL a chance to respond".